Background pattern

 • various skin disorders:

-- painful red nodules on the skin (erythema nodosum);
+• red, painful nodules on the skin (erythema nodosum);

-5. Conservation of Bijuva
+5. Storage of Bijuva

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging after “CAD”.
+Do not use this medicine after the expiration date that appears on the packaging after "CAD".
 The expiration date is the last day of the month indicated.

-Do not use this medication if you observe visible signs of deterioration.
+Do not use this medicine if you observe visible signs of deterioration.

-Medications should not be disposed of through drains or trash.
-Dispose of packaging and medications you no longer need at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+Medicines should not be thrown away through wastewater or household waste.
+Deposit the packaging and medicines you no longer need at the SIGRE point in the pharmacy.
+In case of doubt, ask your pharmacist how to dispose of the packaging and medicines you no longer need.
+This way, you will help protect the environment.

 The other components are: medium-chain mono/diglycerides, lauroyl macrogolglycerides 32, gelatin 200 Bloom, hydrolyzed gelatin, glycerin (E422), Allura Red (E129), titanium dioxide (E171), propylene glycol (E1520), polyvinyl acetate phthalate, polyethylene glycol (E1521), and ammonium hydroxide (E527).

-Appearance of the product and contents of the package
+Appearance of the Product and Package Contents

-Only some package sizes may be commercially available.
+Only some package sizes may be marketed.

 Marketing Authorization Holder